 The arising of Android 10 major release and consequently Android Enterprise brings plethora of questions around how to manage and secure Android devices.

-If Android Enterprise smoothen the administration of devices, it does not add a structuring piece to UEM security.
+If Android Enterprise smoothen the administration of devices, it does not add a structuring piece to Unified Endpoint Management security.

-This article aims at clarifying the ins and outs underlying Android Enterprise and what are the key security steps to be implemented to ensure Android devices security.
+This article aims at clarifying the ins and outs underlying Android Enterprise and the key security steps to be implemented to ensure Android devices security.

 The number one goal of Android Enterprise is to deliver a common set of device management APIs in order to ensure a reliable Enterprise Mobility Management (EMM) experience.